-Digital devices (laptop, tablets, smartphone) should only be used for class purposes, such as note-taking.
+Digital devices (laptop, tablets, smartphone) should only be used for class purposes, such as notetaking.
 You should know that recent research provides evidence that use of digital devices interferes with learning: students who use digital devices for non-class purposes tend to score lower on exams than those who do not use these devices.
 Interestingly, students who do not use these devices, but have direct view of others' devices, also scored lower.
 Online content is designed to be distracting, and the less competition there is for your attention, the better you will learn.
 It's wonderful when some point of discussion in class makes you want to investigate further, but don't do it in class - you will lose the thread of the conversation or de-rail others' learning.
 There is increasing evidence that multi-tasking degrades efficiency and is bad for the quality of cognitive work.
 Instead, consider sharing your thought with the rest of us.
 It might lead to an interesting detour in the conversation.

 Many students have considered the use of generative AI, such as ChatGPT, as a way of completing written assignments.
-Though generative AI can be helpful for many things, it could impede learning new things, so its use is discouraged.
+Though generative AI can be helpful for many things, it can impede learning new things, so I discourage its use.
 Submitting AI-generated content as your own or failing to disclose use of AI is considered cheating and will be heavily penalized.
 In fact, being caught cheating is virtually the only way to fail this course.
-Our mutual interest is in your learning about the important topic of organizational wrongdoing.
-If you fear failing the course, talk to me.
-I will help you.
-See AI policy below.
+Our mutual interest is in your learning about how to think about organizational wrongdoing in an analytical way.
+If you fear failing the course, talk to me BEFORE resorting to cheating; I will help you.
+Understand that cheating is a theft of my time, as grading an illegitimate assignment is worthless activity.
+You will fail the course, at minimum, and could be expelled from the University.
+Also see my AI policy below.